 - Vigorous exercises should be avoided before or after the donation.

 - Intake of fatty food should be avoided for at least 24 hours before the donation.
-It can give wrong test result of the blood that has been donated by you.
+It can give the wrong test result of the blood that has been donated by you.

 - Remember to relax while your blood is being drawn otherwise you may start feeling sick.
 You may do so by listening to music, sing or talk to someone to keep you calm.